kubedb/cli/docs/tutorials/README.md

  - [Running PostgreSQL](/docs/tutorials/postgres/README.md): This tutorial will show you how to use KubeDB to run a PostgreSQL database.

  - [Running Elasticsearch](/docs/tutorials/elasticsearch/README.md): This tutorial will show you how to use KubeDB to run an Elasticsearch database.

+ - [Running MySQL](/docs/tutorials/mysql/README.md): This tutorial will show you how to use KubeDB to run a MySQL database.

  - [Running Memcached](/docs/tutorials/memcached/README.md): This tutorial will show you how to use KubeDB to run a Memcached database.